Estate and Trust Administration Lawyers in Clarksville Ensuring Your Wishes Are Known

 The executor of the estate is also in charge of ensuring that the deceased’s property is passed to friends and relatives as outlined in the will or estate plan.
 This could range from furniture and jewelry to real estate and cash funds, so it’s important to understand what this process requires and how to execute it effectively.

-If you are currently working on your estate plan and you aren’t sure who you should name as a trustee or the executor of your estate, here are some points to consider.
+If you are currently working on your estate plan and you aren’t sure who you should name as the executor of your estate, here are some points to consider.
 First and foremost, it should be someone that you trust to follow through with your wishes, even though they may not necessarily agree with them.
-While it’s true that a trustee is legally bound to act in accordance with the guidelines of the trust, people can and do get around this.

-It can also be helpful to choose someone who has experience with trusts or has acted as the executor of an estate before.
+It can also be helpful to choose someone who has acted as the executor of an estate before.
 It’s certainly not required, but dealing with the legal aspects of estates can be challenging for the layperson — especially if they are simultaneously grieving.
-Some people specifically choose a trustee who is not related to them, such as an attorney or a financial advisor for this reason.
+Some people specifically choose an executor who is not related to them, such as an attorney or a financial advisor, for this reason.

-If you’re not sure who to name as the trustee, an attorney can provide counsel on this decision.
+If you’re not sure who to name as an executor, an attorney can provide counsel on this decision.
 If you can narrow the list down to a few names, your lawyer can go through them with you and help you better understand who may be the best fit.
-You may also want to discuss the possibility with the candidates to see if anyone clearly doesn’t want to be the trustee.
+You may also want to discuss the possibility with the candidates to see if anyone clearly doesn’t want to be the executor.

 Do I Need an Estate Plan?